MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-manually.md

 ## Log installation issues

-See [Logging installation issues](linux-resources.md#logging-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.
+See [Log installation issues](linux-resources.md#log-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.

 ## Uninstallation

-See [Uninstalling](linux-resources.md#uninstalling) for details on how to remove Microsoft Defender ATP for Linux from client devices.
+See [Uninstall](linux-resources.md#uninstall) for details on how to remove Microsoft Defender ATP for Linux from client devices.